mikeperry-tor/vanguards/README_SECURITY.md

 will defend against correlation as well.

-These limits are also the reason that the global confirmation attack has been degraded to "**suspect**" for Capability #4, and combined with traffic fingerprinting of services.
+These limits are also the reason that the global confirmation attack has been degraded to "**Strongly Suspect**" for Capability #4, and combined with traffic fingerprinting of services.
+Essentially, the global adversary loses statistical confidence in these attacks because they must consider all events across the entire Internet, and this raises the possibility of another attacker or other random activity increasing the [base rate of unrelated events](https://en.wikipedia.org/wiki/Base_rate_fallacy) to their attack.

 For capability #4, the global adversary does become more certain in their suspicion if they are able to induce the onion service to transmit